Meier puts Sharks ahead to stay in 5-2 win over Vegas – KION546

 Just after the Golden Knights killed off a penalty, Eichel scored his 10th goal of the season when he one-timed a pass from Shea Theodore from the far side of the left circle to give Vegas a 1-0 lead with 3.9 seconds left in the first period.
 It was Eichel’s 400th career point.

-The Sharks tied it midway through the second period when Erik Karlsson’s laser from the blue line caromed straight to Kunin, who was there to bury a one-timer from the right circle.
-It was Kunin’s 100th career point.
+The Sharks tied it midway through the second period when Erik Karlsson’s laser from the blue line caromed straight to Kunin, who was there to bury a one-timer from the right circle for his 100th career point.

 Vegas got its one-goal lead back when Marchessault finally solved Reimer after being stymied three times earlier.
-Marchessault caught Reimer cheating off the post while the Sharks defenseman Mario Ferraro anticipated a pass to William Karlsson.
+Marchessault caught Reimer cheating off the post while San Jose defenseman Mario Ferraro anticipated a pass to William Karlsson.
 Instead, Marchessault’s short-side blast put the Knights in front 2-1.

 Nieto wiggled his way in front of the net, where he took a pass from Alexander Barabanov and backhanded the puck past Thompson just 1:04 into the third period to tie the game again.